THE GEOMETRIC HARMONICS OF MASS : Precise Constraints on the Standard Model and Dark Sector from Lattice Resonance

 1 Introduction: The Music of the Grid

-Standard physics views elementary particles as point-like excitations floating in a contin-
+Standard physics views elementary particles as point-like excitations floating in a con-

-Consider the analogy of a guitar string.
-If you pluck the open string, you produce
+Consider the classical analogy of a guitar string.
+If you pluck an open string, you

-a fundamental note.
-If you press down on a fret, you shorten the vibrating length and
+produce a fundamental note.
+If you press down on a fret, you structurally shorten the

-produce a higher note—a harmonic.
-We argue that the Electron represents the funda-
+vibrating length, naturally producing a higher note—a harmonic.
+We argue that the

 1